 Joanne Dawson was appointed as an Independent Director of the Vision Super Board in August 2014.
 She is an experienced financial adviser and Director.

 Lisa was appointed to the Vision Super Board in March 2018 as a member representative having been nominated by the Australian Services Union - Victorian and Tasmanian Authorities & Services Branch (the ASU).
-Lisa is Executive President of the ASU.
+Lisa is Branch Secretary of the ASU.
 Prior to this role, Lisa worked as the ASU Branch Executive President and an ASU Organiser and has previously been a trustee director of HESTA and an alternative director of Vision Super.
 Lisa Darmanin became Deputy Chair on 27 July 2018.